TomIrimescu/weather_app/README.md

-Javascript app using asynchronous call (XMLHttpRequest) to weather service
+ES6 Javascript app using http promise(XMLHttpRequest) to weather service